 - Get free therapy online and make friends with other people who are in similar situations on the Spine-health.com Discussion Forum: "...finding this site and spending time here was a great help during recuperation - both in regard to having something to do but also for learning and understanding about our surgeries and recovery, and also being able to help and assist others here - that's why I am still active here 7 months after surgery."

-- Start a blog: an online diary that allows you to chronicle your recovery and automatically notifies your network of friends and family each time you update it.
+- Chronicle your recovery on Facebook, or start a blog -- an online diary that allows you to chronicle your recovery and automatically notifies your network of friends and family each time you update it.
 Wordpress.com offers free blog sites.

 - E-mail a loved one who is having difficulty empathizing with your condition and invite him or her to view the Message Board so they can see what you and others in your condition have to go through.